melles1991/usecuewebsite/about/index.md

 title: about
 ---

 My name is Joost van der Schee and I am a web developer based in Amsterdam.
 I have studied Industrial Design Engineering at the Technical University in Delft and founded 'Usecue' in 2007.
-My first priority is my family, but my work is absoluty number two.
+My first priority is my family, but my work is absolutely number two.
 I love what I do, which is building beautiful websites and web applications.

 All websites I build are well-coded and have good SEO.
 This is reflected by their excellent [Google score](/blog/google-lighthouse-score/), an objective quality measurement of a website.
 Quality is very important to me.
 I strongly believe that each job worth doing is worth doing well.